Aaronnnpf/big-brummie-quiz/README.md

 ![Score and timer](https://github.com/Aaronnnpf/big-brummie-quiz/blob/main/docs/readme/score-timer.png "Score and timer")

 3. As a frequent user, I want to remind myself of what the city has to offer.
-* The quiz questions and intro paragraph allow for recommendations for the city of Birmingham and points of interest to visit whie touring the city.
+* The quiz questions and intro paragraph allow for recommendations for the city of Birmingham and points of interest to visit while touring the city.

 ![Locations](https://github.com/Aaronnnpf/big-brummie-quiz/blob/main/docs/readme/answers.png "Locations")